dante-lafranchi/cse15l-lab-reports/lab-report-5-week-9.md

 FAILURES!!!
 Tests run: 4,  Failures: 2
 ```
 No standard output.
 Return code was 1.
+This command ran TestListExamples.java which had the JUnit tests.

 Line 34: The grep command returned 1 as an exit code which means it didn't find the string in the file and the condition for the if statement is false because 1 means false in bash.

-Lines 35-37: These lines didn't run because the condition for the if statement on line 35 was false.
+Lines 35-37: These lines didn't run because the condition for the if statement on line 34 was false.

 Line 38: The grep command returned 1 as an exit code which means it didn't find the string in the file and the condition for the if statement is false because 1 means false.

-Lines 39-41: These lines didn't run because the condition for the if statement on line 39 was false.
+Lines 39-41: These lines didn't run because the condition for the if statement on line 38 was false.

-Line 42: The grep command returned 0 as an exit code which means it found the string in the file and the condition for the if statement is true because 0 means true.
+Line 42: The grep command returned 0 as an exit code which means it found the string in the file and the condition for the if statement is true because 0 means true in bash.

 Line 43-45: The standard output was
 ```